pbudner/argosminer/README.md

 - Focus on change
 - Focus on operational simplicity

 ArgosMiner is a single binary without external dependencies, such as a database.
 It can be used in client as well as server scenarios.
-While the latter is primary focus, ArgosMiner can also be used as a client program to simply analyze an event log dataset on your client.
+While the latter is our primary focus, ArgosMiner can also be used as a client program to quickly analyze (large) event log datasets on your client.
 ## ToDos
 - Finish API Endpoints (1 day)
 - Implement a Partitioning Layer above BadgerDB (1 day)